swiftlang/swift-evolution/proposals/0332-swiftpm-command-plugins.md

 This will pass the `Foo` and `Bar` targets to the plugin (assuming those are names of regular targets defined in the package — if they are not, an error is emitted).

-The user can also provide additional parameters that are passed directly to the plugin.
-In the following example, the plugin will receive the parameters `aParam` and `-aFlag`, in addition to the targets named `Foo` and `Bar`.
+The user can also provide additional arguments that are passed directly to the plugin.
+In the following example, the plugin will receive the arguments `aParam` and `-aFlag`, in addition to the targets named `Foo` and `Bar`.

 ```shell
 ❯ swift package --target Foo --target Bar do-something aParam -aFlag